 Projects are larger assignments intended to combine ideas from the course in interesting ways.
-Some projects can be completed in pairs.
+Some parts of the projects can be completed in pairs.
 When working in pairs, you should work together to ensure that both of you understand the complete results.
-We recommend finding a project partner in your section.
-Your TA will help if you ask.
+We recommend finding a project partner in your tutorial group.
 You may also work alone on all projects, although partners are recommended for the paired projects.

-Projects are graded on both correctness and composition (composition.html).
+Projects are graded on both correctness and composition.